 Do good for others.

 Image courtesy Ciao Osteria

 Nothing feels better than getting outside of yourself and doing good for others.
 Volunteer Fairfax can help you find a non-profit to give your time (or money, if you prefer) to based on your availability, the commitment you’re willing to make, and other variables.
 Especially now, so many need your help.
 Bonus: volunteering can work miracles for your spirit.
 The experience always gives back more than it asks.
 Check out some of the other ways our hospitality stakeholders are sharing the love here.

 Image courtesy Samantha Brooke /Instagram (@samanthabrookephoto)

 Pets are life-changing in so many ways and such a big part of your wellness.
 You get exercise when you take them on walks.
-You have company when social distancing.
 They are excellent listeners and snugglers.
 And, no matter how bad your hair day is, regardless of how hangry you’re acting, or despite how you feel about yourself, pets think you hung the moon.
 There are few sources of unconditional love in this life, but pets truly are one of them.
 Adopt a pet from the Fairfax County Animal Shelter, Homeward Trails Animal Rescue, Humane Society of Fairfax County, Homeless Animals Rescue Team, Lost Dog & Cat Rescue Foundation, or one of the many other rescues operating in the region.